JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

     - typically I'll be the first to respond, but really try to avoid the urge to immediately reply
     - push the slack sherpas, being the sole on-call for months and months is not sustainable
 * When taking on work, think about if this is sustainable in the long-term
+* Don't be the guy that always answers, otherwise the whole company is going to always ping you

 #### 11. Guard Your Time Like a Dragon